 These advising sessions can be completed in person or by phone.We can also be reached at firstname.lastname@example.org or 216.523.7479

-All students applying for admission to the Doctor of Physical Therapy Program will:
+Students who are US citizens or permanent residents applying for admission to the Doctor of Physical Therapy Program will:

 - Attain the minimum of a Baccalaureate degree from an accredited college or university in any subject area.
 Attain a minimum overall Grade Point Average of 3.0.